Bladder Cancer Overview

 You may also have 1 or more of these tests:

 - Urinalysis and urine culture

 - Urine tests for bladder cancer tumor markers

 - Bladder biopsy

 After a diagnosis of bladder cancer, you’ll likely need other tests.
 These help your healthcare providers learn more about the cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+They can help find out the stage of the cancer.
+The stage is how big the cancer is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to best treat the cancer.

 How is bladder cancer treated?

-Your treatment choices depend on the type of bladder cancer you have, test results, and the stage of the cancer.
+Your treatment choices depend on the type of bladder cancer you have, test results, the stage of the cancer, and your overall health.
 The goal of treatment may be to cure you, control the cancer, or to help ease problems caused by the cancer.
 Talk with your healthcare team about your treatment choices, and what the risks and side effects may be.

 Bladder cancer may be treated with: